How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 When putting together your set list, resist the temptation to select songs just based on their sound — whether they’re energetic or mellow.

-Instead, ask God to give you a vision for what He wants to do in the worship service.
-Write it down and prepare for it just as seriously as you would if you were preaching the sermon.
+Instead, ask God to give you a vision of what He wants to do in the worship service.
+Write it down and prepare for it as seriously as you would if you were preaching the sermon.

 Map out your songs and strive for a sense of dynamics – tension, release and build.